When Duncan approached me for help with his exam resits, he was feeling demotivated, demoralised, and overwhelmed:

 Tip: Start using a tool NOW to plan and manage your learning tasks.
 This will help you to stay organised and keep you on track.

-Rather than being a time-wasting exercise, expressing your learning goals and making them concrete keeps you on track.
+goals and making them concrete keeps you on track.
 Your sense of achievement grows with each task you accomplish, even the small ones.
 Remember, little wins add up.
 And, if you lose track, or fall off schedule, you can easily pick up where you left off.

 Admittedly, being organised takes discipline and determination, even when we have apps to help us.
 Some of us have no patience, or we get bored easily.
 Or, is that just me?
 No doubt in your role, you’re cultivating the skills of planning and organisation on a daily basis.
 So, if you have a favourite tool, why not dig it out, then apply it to your revision plan?